-- Areas B-1 and B-2 - a) The following policies shall apply to those lands designated Medium Density Residential 3 - Land Use Plan and identified as Areas B-1 and B-2 in Area Specific Policy B on Map B.6.3-1 - Chedmac Secondary Plan - Land Use Plan: - i) In addition to Sections E.3.5.2 Medium Density designation of Volume 1 and B.6.3.2.4 Medium Density Residential 3 Designation, a retirement home and amenity uses may be permitted. - Notwithstanding Sections E.3.5.2 Medium Density Residential designation of Volume 1 and B.6.3.2.3 Medium Density Residential 3 Designation, live/work units may be permitted in block townhouses only, except for lands fronting on Scenic Drive and shall be limited to only the following uses: - 1.
+Areas B-1 and B-2

+- a) The following policies shall apply to those lands designated Medium Density Residential 3 - Land Use Plan and identified as Areas B-1 and B-2 in Area Specific Policy B on Map B.6.3-1 - Chedmac Secondary Plan - Land Use Plan: (OPA 203) - Notwithstanding Sections E.3.5.2 Medium Density Residential designation of Volume 1 and B.6.3.2.3 Medium Density Residential 3 Designation, live/work units may be permitted in block townhouses only, except for lands fronting on Scenic Drive and shall be limited to only the following uses: - 1.
 Artists' or photographers' studios; - 2.
 Personal services; - 3.
 Custom workshop; and, - 4.
-Office. - iii) Notwithstanding Sections E.3.5.4 Medium Density Residential designation of Volume 1 and B.6.3.2.4 - Medium Density Residential 3 Designation, limited local commercial uses may be permitted within apartment buildings on the ground floor only and within the heritage buildings existing as of June 22, 2012 and in accordance with the Zoning By-law. - iv) Notwithstanding Sections E.3.5.7 Medium Density designation (scale) of Volume 1 and B.6.3.2.4 Medium Density 3 Residential Designation, the maximum net residential density shall not exceed 80 units per hectare. - v) Notwithstanding Policy B.6.3.7.2.2 a) iv), a maximum of 529 dwelling units shall be permitted.
-For the purposes of overall unit count and density: - 1.
-Up to 100 of the permitted dwelling units may be allocated as retirement dwelling units and two retirement dwelling units shall be equivalent to one residential dwelling unit. - 2.
-Should the land owner choose to implement the equivalency option in Policy B.6.3.7.2.2 a) v) 1, a maximum of 429 residential dwelling units and 200 retirement dwelling units shall be permitted within the Area Specific Policy Areas B-1 and B-2. - 3.
-Notwithstanding the equivalency option in Policy B.6.3.7.2.2 a) v) 1, retirement dwelling units may also be permitted on a one to one basis exceeding the 200 equivalency units, provided the total number of dwelling units shall not exceed 629. - vi) The Long Bisby building, existing as of June 22, 2012, and shown on Map B.6.3-2 - Cultural Heritage Landscapes, shall be retained and conserved through sympathetic adaptive reuse, where structurally feasible.

-- vii) Notwithstanding Policies B.6.3.7.2.2 a) v), b) i) and c) i), uses contained within any existing heritage building shall not contribute to the overall unit count gross floor area or density. - viii) Direct vehicular access to individual buildings shall be prohibited from Scenic Drive.
-The site shall be developed on the premise of a private condominium road network. - ix) New buildings and structures shall be set back a minimum of 30 metres from the staked limit of the brow of the Niagara Escarpment.
+Office. - ii) The Long Bisby building, existing as of June 22, 2012, and shown on Map B.6.3-2 - Cultural Heritage Landscapes, shall be retained and conserved through sympathetic adaptive reuse, where structurally feasible. - iii) Notwithstanding Policies B.6.3.7.2.2 a) v), b) i) and c) i), uses contained within any existing heritage building shall not contribute to the overall unit count gross floor area or density. - iv) Direct vehicular access to individual buildings shall be prohibited from Scenic Drive.
+The site shall be developed on the premise of a private condominium road network. - v) New buildings and structures shall be set back a minimum of 30 metres from the staked limit of the brow of the Niagara Escarpment.
 If enlarging any part of an existing building which is located closer than the 30 metres, no part of the new construction shall be within the 30 setback to the staked limit of the Niagara Escarpment or closer to the brow than the existing building.